Herbal remedies for osteoarthritis have been used for centuries to treat this common disease.

 There are multiple causes of OA, it begins predominantly in our middle years and its incidence increases with age.

 OA affects both the spinal and peripheral joints, and while many believe OA to be a process associated with aging, it is more likely that OA is the end result of many diseases associated with the joints.

-All alternative osteoarthritis treatments, including medicinal herb should focus on the most important factors in treating OA – which is the ageing of the connective tissue, family history, lifestyle and previous joint disease that is characterised by inflammation.
+All alternative osteoarthritis treatments, including medicinal herbs, should focus on the most important factors in treating OA – which is the aging of the connective tissue, family history, lifestyle and previous joint disease that is characterized by inflammation.